usmanten/JavaCalcWebsite/README.md

-Simple javascript calculator that adds or subtracts operands made for a school project.
+Simple javascript calculator made for a school project.